 2. Retracement levels always stand inside the initial market swing;

-3. Traders use Fibonacci retracement levels as potential or .
+3. Traders use Fibonacci retracement levels as potential support or resistance.
 The major rules for using retracement are as follows: “Buying deeps or selling rallies”.

-4. IF you do not have a software that calculates retracement automatically, you can apply the formulas t calculate levels yourself:
+4. If you do not have a software that calculates retracement automatically, you can apply the formulas t calculate Fib levels yourself:

-- for retracement from Up thrust: Swing high - (Swing high – )*ratio;
+- for retracement from Up thrust: Swing high - (Swing high – Swing low)*ratio;

-- for retracement from Down thrust: Swing low + (Swing high - )*ratio;
+- for retracement from Down thrust: Swing low + (Swing high - Swing low)*ratio;

-5. Although the most time retracement level are used as an area for potential entries into the market, you also may use them as an area to .
+5. Although the most time retracement level are used as an area for potential entries into the market, you also may use them as an area to take profit.
 Specifically, you can use retracement levels of higher time frames as a potential areas to take your profit;

 7. Major Fibonacci extensions ratios are: 0.618; 1.0; 1.272; 1.618; 2.0; 2.618.
 But mostly applicable the 0.618; 1.0; 1.272; 1.618.
 1.0 extension is very important.

 8. Extension targets or as they called sometimes Expansions, are used as a potential levels for taking profits;

 9. To calculate an extension target you may apply the formula: